GSA/notifications-api/terraform/README.md

 1. **Only if it is safe to do so**, apply your changes.

-    > [!WARNING]
-    > Applying changes in the wrong directory can mess up a deployed environment that people are relying on
+    :skull: Applying changes in the wrong directory can mess up a deployed environment that people are relying on

     Double-check what directory you are in, like with the `pwd` command.
 You should probably only apply while in the `sandbox` directory / environment.